justwriteclick/docslikecode/_posts/articles/2016-09-23-doc-issues-tracking.md

 ## What do you do when people say, "The Docs Suck."?

-It's a pretty simple ask:
+It's a pretty simple request:

 1. Tell me which page.
 1. Tell me your expectations for that page.